antzm/data-science/readme.md

 Another useful knowledge in Data Science, is a basic understanding of linear algebra.
 This includes matrices and understanding the calculations with matrices.

 Matrices calculations is an iportant part of data science, especially in the fields of machine learning and deep learning.
 For this reason, an essential understanding of those topics would very udseful.

+Also, understanding vector and vector spaces is something which helps the understaning of many machine learning and deep learning algorithms.

+## Calculus

+A basic knowledge of calculus is helpful as it makes it easier to understand the various probability distributions.

 ## Python